 Make sure you have a decent headset so poor sound quality doesn’t inhibit communication.
 It’s easy these days to find a good low-cost headset.
 Echo and barking dogs in the background can make it difficult to stay focused, so try to conduct your meeting in a quiet space and use the mute button when appropriate.

 Lastly, use a conferencing service that’s reliable and doesn’t freeze or lag constantly.
 The software shouldn’t interfere with the meeting or cause the participants to have anxiety.
-We’ve tried them all and experienced lots of frustrations.
-We switched to Zoom this year and it’s been fantastic – it hasn’t frozen yet.
-The experience is flawless for our clients.
+I’ve tried them all and experienced lots of frustrations.
+I switched to Zoom this year and it’s been fantastic – it hasn’t frozen yet.
+It doesn’t get in the way of the meeting.

 And breathe…relax and try not to be afraid of the camera.
 Video meetings can be so much nicer than a phone call or email when you’re physically removed from the people you need to work with.
 It’s nice to see each other smile!